 women not to drink during the 9 months of pregnancy.

-The first FAS Awareness Day was held on 9/9/99.
+The first Awareness Day was held on 9/9/99.
 Since then, the Federal government and many State and local governments have

 officially recognized FASD Awareness Day.
 Individuals, organizations, and communities have been active every year organizing